 You can learn more about processes in this article.

-On the gif below, you can see a BPMN diagrm for the contract workflow process, going fron registering data in the system (with the help of previously mentioned forms), to signing the contract and automatic sending via email.
+In the gif below, you can see a BPMN diagram for the contract workflow process, going from registering data in the system (with the help of previously mentioned forms), to signing the contract and automatically sending it via email.

 Menus are the basic navigational element of any application, which is why they have also been implemented in Navigator365.
 Menus can be compared to document drawers that have business cards taped on them with information about what is inside.
-When you slide out the drawer, you expect to find what the business card suggested.
+When you open a drawer, you expect to find what the business card suggests.
 By clicking on the menu item of the created application, you can easily go to the place you need at the moment.
 In Navigator365 before the name of the item, you can add an icon so that it will be even more highlighted and more readable for the user.

-You can learn more about application menu in this article.
+You can learn more about the application menu in this article.

 Let’s try to imagine what extensions are, based on the equipment in a typical office.
 Every office has multiple rooms.
-Each of them usually contains desks, computers, cabinets, printers and essential office supplies.
+Each of them usually contains desks, computers, cabinets, printers, and essential office supplies.
 Every employee works using these tools and items.
 Sometimes, however, they turn out to be insufficient to perform their duties effectively.
-For example, it may turn out that an ordinary printer is inadequate for scanning, printing and copying hundreds of documents a day, while at the same time printing costs become very high.
-The entrepreneurial owner therefore decides to purchase a Xerox machine.
-Then qualified employees run it and configure.
+For example, it may turn out that an ordinary printer is inadequate for scanning, printing, and copying hundreds of documents a day, while at the same time, printing costs become very high.
+The entrepreneurial owner therefore decides to lease a Xerox machine or use a third-party printing company.
 As a result, work becomes more comfortable, more efficient and cheaper.

-You can learn more about development of extensions in this article.
+You can learn more about API from our tutorials in Academia.